BCS-WebDev/Week9-Homework/README.md

 with an error, alerting the user of the conflict.

 ## Installation
-Install `node.js` and run `npm install` under the Develop directory to install the necessary node packages.
+Install `node.js` and run `npm install` to install the necessary node packages.

 * Installs:
     - express node package